-Creating a content calendar can help you to plan what needs creating and when, giving you and your team visibility on when they can expect materials to be completed by.
+Creating a content calendar can help you to plan what needs creating and when.
+This gives you and your team visibility on when they can expect materials to be completed by.
 This is ideal for planning ahead if you have peak sales periods or if you need to meet a specific deadline.

 You should also look for opportunities to re-purpose the same topic into multiple types of content.
 If you’ve created a blog post for instance, could the main points be conveyed in an infographic or a series or social media posts?
 Or can a video interview be transcribed to create an accompanying article?